South Korea: Japanese occupation and World War II

 In the late 19th century, Japan became a significant regional power after winning the First Sino-Japanese War against Qing China and the Russo-Japanese War against the Russian Empire.
 In 1897, King Gojong, the last king of Korea, proclaimed Joseon as the Korean Empire.
 However, Japan compelled Korea to become its protectorate in 1905 and formally annexed it in 1910.
-What followed was a period of forced assimilation, in which Korean language, culture, and history were suppressed.
+What followed was a period of forced assimilation in which the Korean language, culture, and history were suppressed.
 This led to the March First Movement protests in 1919 and the subsequent foundation of resistance groups in exile, primarily in China.
 Among the resistance groups was Provisional Government of the Republic of Korea.

 Towards the end of World War II, the U.S. proposed dividing the Korean peninsula into two occupation zones: a U.S. zone and a Soviet zone.
 Dean Rusk and Charles H. Bonesteel III suggested the 38th parallel as the dividing line, as it placed Seoul under U.S. control.
 To the surprise of Rusk and Bonesteel, the Soviets accepted their proposal and agreed to divide Korea.